Published On: Apr 16 2014 04:17:19 PM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

 2001: A Russian Soyuz rocket launches from Central Asia to the international space station with the first space tourist aboard.
 The crew consisted of California businessman Dennis Tito (left) and two cosmonauts, with Tito spending a total of eight days in orbit.
 He reportedly paid $20 million for his trip into space.

 1996: In Port Arthur, Tasmania, Australia, Martin Bryant, 28, goes on a shooting spree, killing 35 people and seriously injuring 23 more.
 He was arrested following an 18-hour standoff with police after setting the bed and breakfast where his rampage had begun on fire.
 He is currently serving 35 life sentences plus 1,035 years without parole in the psychiatric wing of Risdon Prison in Hobart, Tasmania.
 The incident was the worst mass killing in modern Australian history and helped launch an historic crackdown on gun ownership in the country.
+Seen here is a family at the Port Arthur memorial site during a commemoration service to mark the 10th anniversary of the massacre on April 28, 2006.

 1994: Former Central Intelligence Agency counter-intelligence officer and analyst Aldrich Ames pleads guilty to giving U.S. secrets to the Soviet Union and later Russia and is sentenced to life in prison.
 It is estimated that information Ames provided to the Soviets led to the compromise of at least 100 American intelligence operations and to the execution of at least 10 U.S. sources.

-1993: Broadcaster and former college basketball coach Jim Valvano dies of bone cancer at age 47 in Durham, N.C.
+1993: Broadcaster and former college basketball coach Jim Valvano dies of bone cancer at age 47 in Durham, North Carolina.
 Valvano led the North Carolina State Wolfpack to an unexpected NCAA championship in 1983 and the broadcast footage of him running up and down the court in disbelief became famous.
 He was also a head coach at Johns Hopkins, Bucknell and Iona and became well known for his inspirational 1993 ESPY Awards speech, given just eight weeks before he died.

 1990: The musical "A Chorus Line" closes after 6,137 performances on Broadway.
 The show, which originally opened on July 25, 1975, was the longest-running production in Broadway history until surpassed by "Cats" in 1997, and the longest-running Broadway musical originally produced in the United States, until surpassed in 2011 by "Chicago."